BarryBlast/Final-Project-CS250/README.md

 # Final-Project-CS250
 That one bs game you had to make.
 Majority of important code in board.cpp.
+Refer to it after you graduate to hopefully see improvement.